RodrigoGonzalez/flake8-custom-import-rules/README.rst

 =======================  =====================================================
  Custom Import Rules        Description
 =======================  =====================================================
+restricted-packages         This flag restricts the import of specified
+                            packages within the project.
+It can be used to prevent the use of packages known to cause problems or that are undesired for specific reasons.
+For instance, it can enforce a clear separation between high-level and low-level
+                            packages (e.g., the `app` package should not be imported by `common`, `utils`, `core`, etc.).

+std-lib-only                This flag ensures that only standard
+                            library modules can be imported within the specified package or module.
+It is useful in scenarios where the target is intended to rely solely on the standard library, without any third-party dependencies.

 project-only                This flag enforces that only project-level
                             modules can be imported.
 This can be used in a project where third-party dependencies